msantos/embedexe/README.md

 * the executable must either be statically linked or the linked libraries available on the filesystem

-* only works on Linux (but not on ChromeOS/crostini where presumably kernel hardening measures disable executing memfds)
+* only works on Linux (but not on ChromeOS/crostini where the W^X policies disable executing memfds)

 * an embedded executable cannot run another executable embedded in the same binary